Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Bucharest

 Alex first started refereeing in 2006.
 He later had the chance to work at European Tour as well as ranking events.
-He refereed amateur finals including the IBSF World and European Championship.
-He is also an examiner referee for the EBSA.
+He has refereed major amateur finals and he is also an examiner referee for the EBSA.

 Then in 2015 came his major breakthrough as he was asked by World Snooker to work at the Masters at Alexandra Palace, as one of just three referees at snooker’s biggest invitation event.